Burmese–Siamese War (1849–1855): Dynastic conflicts in Chiang Hung

-In 1802, Prince Mahavong the ruler of Chianghung died.
+In 1802, Prince Mahavong the ruler of Chiang Hung died.
 His two-year-son Prince Tsau Mahanavi was confirmed to succeed his father under the regency of Prince Tsau Mahavang, who had been Mahanavi's uncle.
 When Mahanavi reached maturity in 1817, he personally assumed the governorship.
-King Bodawpaya summoned Prince Mahanavi of Chianghung to Amarapura to confirm his submission.
+King Bodawpaya summoned Prince Mahanavi of Chiang Hung to Amarapura to confirm his submission.
 Mahanavi did not go and sent his uncle Mahavang to go to Amarapura instead.
-King Bodawpaya was angered at Mahanavi's defiance and enfeoffed Mahavang to replace his nephew as the ruler of Chianghung.
+King Bodawpaya was angered at Mahanavi's defiance and enfeoffed Mahavang to replace his nephew as the ruler of Chiang Hung.
 The civil war between Tsau Mahanavi and Tsau Mahavang in Sipsongpanna ensued for decades.
-In 1834, the Qing, who supported Mahavang, managed to chase Mahanavi off Chianghung.
+In 1834, the Qing, who supported Mahavang, managed to chase Mahanavi off Chiang Hung.
 Mahanavi fled and died.

-In 1836, Prince Mahavang of Chianghung died.
-His son Tsau Suvanna was made to succeed him and Mahavang's another younger son Amaravuth was made Upahad or heir.
+In 1836, Prince Mahavang of Chiang Hung died.
+His son Tsau Suvanna was made to succeed him and Mahavang's another younger son Amaravuth was made Uparaj or heir.
 However, his nemesis Mahanavi had left a son named Nokham.
 Prince Nokham gained support from the Burmese court under King Tharrawaddy Min to support him against Suvanna.
-King Tharawaddy Min of Burma sent the Burmese Sitke general to lead a Burmese army of 3,000 men to invade Chianghung and to put Nokham on the Tai Lue throne in 1836.
+King Tharawaddy Min of Burma sent the Burmese Sitke general to lead a Burmese army of 3,000 men to invade Chiang Hung and to put Nokham on the Tai Lue throne in 1836.
 Lady Pinkaew, wife of Mahavang and mother of Suvanna and Amaravuth, bribed the Burmese Sitke to retreat.
-The Sitke general captured Chianghung and made Nokham the ruler of Chianghung.
-Seven days after, Lord Mahaxay of Mengpeng who was a supporter of Suvanna led troops to recapture Chianghung.
+The Sitke general captured Chiang Hung and made Nokham the ruler of Chiang Hung.
+Seven days after, Lord Mahachai of Mengpeng who was a supporter of Suvanna led troops to recapture Chiang Hung.
 The Burmese general then feigned retreat along with Nokham as he was bribed by Lady Pinkaew.
-Mahaxay of Mengpeng restored Suvanna to the throne of Chianghung.
+Mahachai of Mengpeng restored Suvanna to the throne of Chiang Hung.

 Prince Nokham did not give up.
-He persuaded King Tharrawaddy to send another army of 10,000 men to capture Chianghung again in his favor in 1838.
-Four years later in 1842, the Qing authorities in Yunnan encouraged Mahaxay of Mengpeng to successfully retake Chianghung and restore Suvanna to the throne for the second time.
+He persuaded King Tharrawaddy to send another army of 10,000 men to capture Chiang Hung again in his favor in 1838.
+Four years later in 1842, the Qing authorities in Yunnan encouraged Mahachai of Mengpeng to successfully retake Chiang Hung and restore Suvanna to the throne for the second time.
 This time Suvanna managed to secure confirmation from the Burmese Ava court.
-Everything seemed peaceful until Nokham took Chianghung again in 1849.
+Everything seemed peaceful until Nokham took Chiang Hung again in 1849.
 Prince Suvanna fled to Ava.
 His brother Amaravuth and his mother Pinkaew took refuge in Luang Phrabang, which had been under Siamese suzerainty.
-Mahaxay fled to Sainyabuli.
-King Sukkhasoem of Luang Phrabang then sent the Tai Lue royals; Amaravuth, Lady Pinkaew and Mahaxay to Bangkok.
+Mahachai fled to Vieng Phouka.
+King Sukkhasoem of Luang Phrabang then sent the Tai Lue royals; Amaravuth, Lady Pinkaew and Mahachai to Bangkok.